PlotPyStack/PlotPy/doc/dev/v1_to_v2.rst

 * :py:attr:`plotpy.builder.LUTAlpha.TANH`

 .. warning:: The ``alpha_mask`` parameter has been removed from the methods
-             :py:meth:`.PlotItemBuilder.image`, :py:meth:`.PlotItemBuilder.xyimage`,
+             :py:meth:`.PlotBuilder.image`, :py:meth:`.PlotBuilder.xyimage`,
-             :py:meth:`.PlotItemBuilder.maskedimage`, :py:meth:`.PlotItemBuilder.maskedxyimage`,
+             :py:meth:`.PlotBuilder.maskedimage`, :py:meth:`.PlotBuilder.maskedxyimage`,
-             :py:meth:`.PlotItemBuilder.trimage`, :py:meth:`.PlotItemBuilder.rgbimage`, and
+             :py:meth:`.PlotBuilder.trimage`, :py:meth:`.PlotBuilder.rgbimage`, and
-             :py:meth:`.PlotItemBuilder.quadgrid`.
+             :py:meth:`.PlotBuilder.quadgrid`.
 If you were using it, you should replace it by the new ``alpha_function`` parameter.